3urobeat/arduino-resource-monitor/README.md

 **Linux:**
 Go into the `build` folder of the linux server.
 Run these commands:
 `cmake ..`
-`make -j 6` (replace the 6 with how many CPU threads you want to use, more = faster)
+`make -j6` (replace the 6 with how many CPU threads you want to use, more = faster)

 You now have a binary `arduino-resource-monitor-server-linux` which you can put anywhere on your system.

 **Windows:**
-Not yet supported.
+Open the solution file `src/server/windows/windows.sln` in Visual Studio.
+Right click on the solution "windows" in your solution explorer and click on Publish.
+There should be a pre-configured configuration shown to you now.
+Hit Publish at the top and wait until finished.
+Your `.exe` is now located under `src/server/windows/bin/Release/net6.0/publish/win-x64/windows.exe`.
+Rename and copy the .exe to anywhere you like.

+You can probably also compile this project without the full Visual Studio editor installed, but I don't know exactly how.
+(I usually develop on Linux)

 &nbsp;